luzvpascal/EEMtoolbox/README.md

 ```

 To install EEMtoolbox, download the repository as a zip file.
-Rename the repository as EEMtoolbox.zip, then run the following code
+Rename the file as EEMtoolbox.zip, then run the following code
 ``` r
 devtools::install_local("path_to_file/EEMtoolbox.zip", repos = NULL, type = "win.binary")
 ```